Codifica208/iNGector/README.md

 di.loadFiles('/controllers/my-controller', '/config/server');
 ```

-In order this to work all loaded files must exports a function wich accepts the iNGector instance as argument.
+In order to **loadFiles** to work, all loaded files must exports a function that accepts the iNGector instance as argument.

 ```javascript
 module.exports = function (di) {